lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 $$\begin{aligned}V_L &= (V \smallsetminus V^-) \ \cup\ dom(\mu)\\E_L &= (E \cap V_L^2) \smallsetminus E^-.\end{aligned}$$

-The partial function $\mu$ is a special case of a gluing relation $V_L \times V_R$, and thus defines a gluing of $G_L$ with $G_R$.
+The partial function $\mu$ is a special case of a glueing relation $V_L \times V_R$, and thus defines a glueing of $G_L$ with $G_R$.
 The rewritten graph resulting from applying $r$ to $G$ is $$r(G) = (G_L \cup G_R) / \sim_\mu.$$

 <!-- prettier-ignore -->
 {{% /definition %}}

 When there are no edges between $V \smallsetminus V^-$ and $V^- \smallsetminus dom(\mu)$, this definition corresponds to graph rewrites that can be produced using DPO transformations (see discussion in {{% reflink "sec-gts-def" %}}).
 Otherwise, such edges are deleted.

-The notion of graph gluing and graph rewrite can straightforwardly be lifted to hypergraphs, and by extension, to minIR graphs---notice importantly that in this case, it is _values_ that are glued together, not operations (the latter were defined as the hyperedges of the graph).
+The notions of graph glueing and graph rewrite can straightforwardly be lifted to hypergraphs and, by extension, to minIR graphs.
+Notice that in this case, values are glued together, not operations (the latter were defined as the graph's hyperedges).

-However, the gluing of two valid minIR graphs---as well as the result of applying a valid rewrite---may not itself be a valid minIR graph.
-Gluing two values of a linear type, for instance, is a sure way to introduce multiple uses (or definitions) of it.
-We thus need to be careful to only consider gluings and rewrites of minIR graphs that preserve all the constraints we have imposed on the data structure.
+However, the glueing of two valid minIR graphs---and the result of applying a valid rewrite---may not be a valid minIR graph.
+Glueing two values of a linear type, for instance, is a sure way to introduce multiple uses (or definitions) of it.
+Thus, we must be careful to only consider glueings and rewrites of minIR graphs that preserve all the constraints we have imposed on the data structure.

 #### Ensuring rewrite validity: interfaces